Connecting a Nation: Bringing care to remote villages in Bhutan through WTI's Hub and Spoke Model

 Long term system impact

-As WTI continues to grow, this model remains central to our work: connecting hubs to spokes, strengthening systems, and expanding access to specialty care nationwide.
+As WTI continues to grow, this model remains central to our work: connecting hubs to spokes, strengthening health systems, and expanding access to specialty care across countries and regions.